-Think of credit repair as therapy for your financial well-being.
+Think of credit restoration as therapy for your financial well-being.
 It’s one way to mitigate your financial circumstances, improve your credit score, and even combat identity theft.
 The fact is, it can be overwhelming when it comes to understanding and fixing your credit score.
-For this reason, a credit repair service is worth considering.
+For this reason, a credit restoration service is worth considering.

-Credit repair isn’t just for individuals who need to improve their credit.
+Credit restoration isn’t just for individuals who need to improve their credit.
 It’s also worth considering if you believe your credit is in good standing.

 Job seekers: If you’re applying for certain state and federal jobs, or ones that require a security clearance, a minimum credit score may be considered as part of your candidacy.